theakhileshjoshi/Face-Recognition-program-using-Open-CV-and-Python/README.md

 # Face-Recognition-program-using-Open-CV-and-Python
-This is a face recognition program using open cv and python
+This is a face recognition program using Open CV and Python

 For using this program follow the steps below:
 Step 1.
 Take photos of some faces(you can use your's).